TipRecord

 • If a receipt shows a service charge and a tip line, the two amounts can go to different places.

-This page describes U.S. federal rules; laws vary by state and province (in Canada, tip handling is governed provincially), and it isn't legal advice: for your own situation, contact your local labor authority or an attorney.
+This page describes U.S. federal rules and a few state examples; laws vary further by state and province (in Canada, tip handling is governed provincially), and it isn't legal advice: for your own situation, contact your local labor authority or an attorney.

 Seen a fee like this?
 Where did it actually go?